Fraunhofer-AISEC/cmc/doc/policies.md

 success
 ```

-Via the `overwritePolicies` configuration parameter, fields of the verification result can even
+Via the `overwritePolicies` configuration parameter, fields of the attestation result can even
 be overwritten, e.g. from `fail` to `warn` to allow less strict checking.
 This should be used
 with care.